sugarcoat/sugarcoat/README.md

 Optional: `false`
 Default: `null`

 Directory to which Sugarcoat will output the results.
 This path is relative to `cwd`.
 Sugarcoat will create any directories that do not already exist.
+If given the option 'none', Sugarcoat will not output a rendered pattern library.

 ### `log` ###